scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

    Schematic of the average-atom model set-up and the self-consistent field (SCF) cycle.
    On the left-hand side, the physical choices and mathematical operations that define the model and SCF cycle are shown.
    On the right-hand side, the (higher-order) functions and classes in atoMEC corresponding to the items on the left-hand side are shown.
-   Some liberties are taken with the code in the figure to improve readability.
+   Some liberties are taken with the code snippets in the right-hand column of the figure to improve readability; more precisely, some non-crucial intermediate steps are not shown, and some parameters are also not shown or simplified.
    The dotted lines represent operations that are taken care of within the :code:`models.CalcEnergy` function, but are shown nevertheless to improve understanding.